alicederyn/antipatterns/README.md

 </configuration>
 ```

-Alternatively, if you're running FindBugs standalone, download [the latest antipatterns version](https://bintray.com/palantir/releases/antipatterns/_latestVersion), and place it in the `plugin` directory in your FindBugs installation.
+**Standalone:** Alternatively, if you're running FindBugs standalone, download [the latest antipatterns version](https://bintray.com/palantir/releases/antipatterns/_latestVersion), and place it in the `plugin` directory in your FindBugs installation.

 ### ExtendsConcreteTypeDetector